aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert RTF to OST</h2>

+RTF (Rich Text Format) is a document format developed by Microsoft that allows users to create documents with a wide range of formatting options.
+It is a popular format for exchanging documents between different applications.
+OST (Offline Storage Table) is a file format used by Microsoft Outlook to store emails, contacts, tasks, and other data on the user's computer.
+It is used to store data locally when the user is not connected to the Exchange server.
+Converting RTF to OST can be useful for a variety of reasons, such as archiving emails, transferring data between different versions of Outlook, or simply for convenience.

-For a Python developer, who is trying to add a RTF to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+<h2>How Aspose.Total Helps for RTF to OST Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that make it easy to convert RTF to OST using Python.
+The conversion process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+Secondly, the converted HTML is loaded using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and saved into OST format.
+This process is automated and can be easily integrated into any application.

+Aspose.Total for Python via .NET is a comprehensive package that provides developers with the tools they need to create powerful applications.
+It is easy to use and can be used to quickly and easily convert RTF to OST.
+It is a great choice for Python developers who are looking to add a RTF to OST conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}